confusedmatrix/keele-scm-module-evaluation/README.md

 Download and install docker if you haven't already: https://store.docker.com/search?type=edition&offering=community

-Make sure you are signed into docker hub using a Docker ID (you may need to set this up if you haven't already go one) via the docker control panel.
+Make sure you are signed into docker hub using a Docker ID (you may need to set this up if you haven't already got one) via the docker control panel.

 You will also need `make` in order to run the simple make commands provided.